Hacker0912/quickstep-datalog/README.md

     sudo apt-get install -y clang++-5.0
     export CXX=/usr/bin/clang++-5.0
     export CC=/usr/bin/clang-5.0

+*Note:* clang and clang++ of higher versions are also likely to work.

 **4.3.
 Install CMake 3.10.2 and check the version after:**

     sudo apt-get install cmake
     cmake --verison

 *Note:* Cmake of higher versions is also likely to work.

 **4.4.
 Install *GRPC* from the corresponding Github Repo:**